This page describes some of the contributions made by physicists at the University of Warwick to the Deep Underground Neutrino Experiment (DUNE).

 (b).
 Various algorithms operate on these images , gradually building it up, to reconstruct the final event.

 Warwick physicists are writing algorithms using Pandora and its outputs to tackle various pattern recognition problems such as finding primary and secondary vertices of a neutrino interaction and discriminating between track-like and shower-like topologies.
-Future works will employ novel machine/deep learning approaches to improve the current performance of Pandora.
+Recent work has also included optimisation of the algorithms used to reconstruct cosmic-ray muons, the addition of new algorithms to support the single-phase and dual-phase ProtoDUNE detectors at CERN, and the use of convolutional neural networks to provide additional input information to aid pattern-recognition decisions.

 Data acquisition for ProtoDUNE